weavolutionmage/drachenwald/offices/seneschal/lawproposal1.md

 11.09.3 Only persons/groups residing/based outside the Kingdom of Drachenwald may receive this award.

 # Send in your comments

+The Law Council welcomes all feedback on the proposals.
+When giving feedback on any specific section, please mention its number.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScZjZtBfoHL9HRR_X6XxIearYnr7-tjkW2gc1y-R0o7t_P_tg/viewform?embedded=true" width="640" height="875" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>